u8sand/Baka-MPlayer/README.md

 Download archive with the binary for your system (64 bit or 32 bit) from http://bakamplayer.u8sand.net/downloads.php

 The downloaded file will be a `.7zip` file.
-You can use either 7zip or WinRAR to extract the files wherever you like--it works as a stand-alone executable.
+You can use either 7zip or WinRAR to extract the files wherever you like--it works as a stand-alone executable and does not need to be installed (you can carry it on a USB drive).
 It's configuration file will be named `bakamplayer.ini`.

 To treat it as a standard Windows program--extract it to `C:/Program Files/Baka MPlayer/` then make a shortcut on your desktop.